bitrix24/b24restdocs/api-reference/catalog/product-property/catalog-product-property-get-fields.md

 catalog.productProperty.getFields()
 ```

-This method returns the fields of product or trade offer properties.
+The method returns the fields of product or variation properties.

 ## Parameters